-In addition to these 95 characters, one language tag identification character and one cancel tag character are encoded.
+In addition to these 95 characters, two deprecated characters are encoded: one language tag identification character and one cancel tag character are encoded.
 The language tag identification character identifies a tag string as a language tag; the language tag itself makes use of RFC 4646 (or its successors) language tag strings spelled out using the tag characters from this block.